Osteoporosis is a bone condition that results in weak and porous bones, typically affecting post-menopausal women.

 Additionally, certain medications can increase your risk of osteoporosis (e.g., corticosteroids).

 People who are at a higher risk of developing osteoporosis (e.g., post-menopausal women) should regularly monitor their bone health, that way preventive measures can be applied, and osteoporosis can be detected before a bone fracture occurs.

 What is a bone mineral density test and why you might need one?

-Reducing your risk factors by quitting smoking, eating a healthy diet, maintaining healthy levels of calcium and vitamin D (which helps your body absorb calcium), can all be helpful.
+Reducing your risk factors by quitting smoking, eating a healthy diet, and maintaining healthy levels of calcium and vitamin D (which help your body absorb calcium), can all be helpful.